 This trend emerged as a response to customers’ increasing interest in becoming more conscious of their consumerism, but also because of the extensive questioning of the fashion industry’s moral compass.
 In recent years, an increasing amount of brands have understood and addressed the environmental impact of fast fashion practices, and the range of sustainable clothing has grown accordingly - no more oat-coloured sweatpants, we are now getting spoiled with an entire ethical rainbow!
 And although we are aware of the very long journey that lies ahead, the fashion industry is on the verge of diving into a greener era.
 This global eco-transformation calls for an ear to the ground as our excitement is on a safe scale up!

 At BLANC we simply love the art and creativity behind fashion, and believe that it is one of the most powerful forms of personal expression.
 However, as the perception of clothing has changed through the filter of fast fashion, the items we buy generally last only a season.
 Due to poor manufacturing, it is easy to end up with clothes that tatter and tear after just a few wears.
 As a result of this, 300 000 tonnes of clothing are disposed of in the UK alone each year - something we cannot overlook.
-As an eco-friendly brand, we want to bring awareness and appreciation to those trademarks who are as concerned with leaving the right kind of planet to our children as we are, guided by ethical values and a strong will to make a change.
 Whilst not scrimping on style and comfort, and with this list as your beacon, BLANC wants to inspire your future shopping rounds to go from fast to slow:

 As the brand’s name suggests, the Thought team are thoughtful in every aspect of their business, bringing conscious supply chains and naturally sourced fabrics.
 Their eco-friendly and organic clothing is made from fabrics such as cotton, bamboo, and hemp.
 Offering more than just basics, they provide apparel ranging from nightwear to dresses to knitwear.